aguerguichon/eGammaScaleFactors/README.md

 >      hadd mc15_13TeV.361106.PowhegPythia8EvtGen_AZNLOCTEQ6L1_Zee.merge.AOD.e3601_s2576_s2132_r7725_r7676_prw.root  user.aguergui.mc15_13TeV.361106.PowhegPythia8EvtGen_AZNLOCTEQ6L1_Zee.merge.AOD.e3601_s2576_s2132_r7725_r7676_prw_0_METADATA/

 ###2 : Running on data###

+The RunZee.cxx macro allows to run on the CERN GRID to retrieve dataset and perform the event and electrons selections.
+The FunctionsRunGrid.py script sets the configuration needed and the job is submitted through the RunGrid.py script.

 - In eGammaScaleFactors/ZeeAnalysis/python/FunctionsRunGrid.py:
    * create a new entry in fileList (don't forget to put the '/' at the end of your dataset to work on containers), the shortcut name will be the name of the directory where data will be uploaded once the job is finished: